 The Service Employees International Union has been the fastest-growing major union in America during the last few decades, indeed one of the few unions growing at all.
 First under future AFL-CIO President John Sweeney and then under Sweeney protégé Andrew Stern, the SEIU developed and refined its unique brand of take-no-prisoners organizing and political action.
 By virtue of its corporate campaigns, financial shakedowns and mergers, the union now represents more than 2 million workers.
 Stern, who ran the union from 1996 until last spring, was a tireless evangelist for union membership-building as a path to political power and economic restructuring.
 His zeal led to a split by the SEIU in the summer of 2005 from the AFL-CIO, along with a half-dozen other unions.
 A couple months later, the rump faction formed a new federation, Change to Win.

 But radicalism, as much as organizing, is an SEIU calling card.
 The union has played an intimate role in the Democratic Party's leftward lurch following President Clinton stepping down from office in 1999.
 Every recent initiative to socialize the U.S. economy in some way bears the imprint of the SEIU and its network of community, civil rights, antiwar, environmental, religious and other activists.
 In particular, the union has forged since the Eighties close ties to the now-defunct radical nonprofit, the Association of Community Organizations for Reform Now, or ACORN.
 Founder and chief organizer of ACORN (until his forced departure in 2008) Wade Rathke is chief organizer for SEIU Local 100, which represents several thousand employees in Arkansas, Louisiana and Texas.
-A former SEIU operative, Patrick Gaspard, serves as the Obama White House political director.
+A former SEIU operative, Patrick Gaspard, served as Obama White House political director until this past January (he's now executive director of the Democratic National Committee).
 And during 2009 and the early months of 2010 Andrew Stern was a White House lobbyist all but in name, negotiating the massively expensive health care overhaul that Democratic leaders in Congress eventually strong-armed into passage and put on President Obama's desk last March for a quick signature.

 One of the more noteworthy SEIU projects has been something called Justice for Janitors.
 From its mid-Eighties beginnings in Denver, this campaign has employed extreme intimidation against hotel and other high-rise building contractors in major cities to secure area master contracts on behalf of nonunion workers, a great many of whom are Hispanic immigrants.
 Justice for Janitors rallies at various points in time have become a fixture in downtown areas.
 With their screaming, chanting, canister noisemaking and sidewalk blockading (among other tactics), they're hard for anyone in the area to miss.
 SEIU headquarters usually got the trigger agreement it sought, and where necessary, replaced non-participating local leaders with trustees.
 Of more than passing interest was the SEIU organizer who got the ball rolling in Denver a quarter century ago: Stephen Lerner.